Restrainite/restrainite.github.io/usage.md

 - `Allow Restrictions from Focused World only`: When enabled, only your currently focused world is checked, when determining which restrictions should be applied.
 Otherwise, any world you have open can apply restrictions that will affect you in your currently focused world.
+- `Set online status to busy`: When you are unable to reply to messages due to restrictions, automatically set online status to busy, if you are not invisible.
 - `Send dynamic impulses`: Sends dynamic impulses to any Flux within your user root every time a restriction is enabled or disabled.